 Private school agents are employed by schools for the purpose of recruiting or enrolling students in the school, they are not school counselors.
 Private school agents cannot require a student to pay a placement or referral fee.
 Each school agent must be licensed by the New York State Education Department, must have an agent identification card and must be a salaried employee of the school.
 School agents who cannot show an Agent Identification Card are breaking the law if they try to interest students in enrolling in a particular school or group of schools.
 The name(s) of the agent(s) who enrolled a student must appear on that student's enrollment agreement.
 Therefore, you should write down the name of the agent who talked to you.
 Each student will be required to confirm the name(s) of the agent(s) when signing the enrollment agreement.
-A full refund shall be made to any student or improper claims.
+A full refund shall be made to any student recruited by an unlicensed private school agent or even by a licensed agent if that agent made fraudulent or improper claims.
 To find out if you are eligible to receive a refund, you must follow the complaint procedures included in this pamphlet.